rrthomas/mit/README.md

 ## Compatibility

-SMite should work on any POSIX-1.2001-compatible system.
-SMite has been tested on x86_64 GNU/Linux with GNU C.
+Mit should work on any POSIX-1.2001-compatible system.
+Mit has been tested on x86_64 GNU/Linux with GNU C.

 Reports on compatibility, whether positive or negative, are welcomed.